Vicuña wool

-Vicuña wool refers to the hair of the South American vicuña, an animal of the family of camelidae.
+Vicuña wool refers to the hair of the South American vicuña, a camelid related to llamas and alpacas.
 The wool has, after shahtoosh, the second smallest fiber diameter of all animal hair and is the most expensive legal wool.

 Properties

 The down hair of the vicuña used for the production of vicuña wool is, with an average hair diameter of 11–13.5 microns, one of the finest animal hairs.
 Only shahtoosh, the hair of the Tibetan antelope, is finer, with an average diameter of 8–13 microns.
 Among animal textile fibers, besides shahtoosh, only the various silks and byssus have a smaller fiber diameter.
 The surface structure of the fiber has scales as in sheep wool.
 The scale spacing is between 7 and 14 scale rings per 100 microns.
 The cell arrangement of the fiber is bilateral in transmission electron microscopy (as also in guanaco hair), while it is disordered in llama and alpaca.
 In addition, vicuña wool can also be identified by mass spectrometry.